 4. Stop Video Autoplay

-If you prefer not to Mute Site, you can take preventive measures to stop video autoplay by downloading an Auto Play Blocker from the Chrome Web Store here.
+If you prefer not to mute a site, you can take preventive measures to stop video autoplay by downloading an Auto Play Blocker from the Chrome Web Store here.

 5. Reopen Tabs Instantly